raiden-network/raiden/CONTRIBUTING.md

 All PRs should be:
 - Self-contained
 - As short as possible and address a single issue or even a part of an issue.
-If the PR adds a new feature and it's very long, consider breaking into smaller ones.
+  Consider breaking long PRs into smaller ones.

-In order for a Pull Request to get merged into the main repository you should have one approved review from one of the core developers of Raiden and also all Continuous integration tests should be passing and the CI build should be green.
+In order for a Pull Request to get merged into the main repository you should have one approved review from one of the core developers of Raiden and also all Continuous Integration tests should be passing and the CI build should be green.

 ## Development Guidelines

 In this section we are going to describe the coding rules for contributing to the raiden repository.
 All code you write should strive to comply with these rules.

 ### Coding Style

+#### Python

 Raiden is written in Python and we follow the official Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
 It is highly recommended to use the [flake8](https://pypi.python.org/pypi/flake8) tool in order to automatically determine any and all style violations.
 The customizeable part of flake can be seen in the [configuration file](setup.cfg).
 For all the rest which are not